 Con: Requires a Higher Skill Level

 Whether you’re looking for poker tournament guides for beginners, strategy tips, or how-to guides, the digital age has opened the doors to a wide range of resources and training materials that can help poker players improve their skills.
 However, despite how beginner-friendly online poker can be, in an online multi-table tournament setting, you will need a solid understanding of the fundamentals of the game if you hope to be successful.
 Making mathematically calculated decisions based on as many optimal calls as possible is one of the most important factors for success in online MTTs.
-This is exacerbated by the sheer volume of online game play, because any deviation from optimal strategies can cost you in the long run.
 While this is also the case with live tournaments, the hand equity calculations for live games don’t need to be as exact as with online poker because physical tells narrow down potential hand ranges.

 Land-Based Poker Tournaments

 Generally, land-based tournaments are much larger and more prestigious.
-This is where you’ll find the poker pros, as the prizes are significantly larger.
-The World Series of Poker (WSOP) is by far the most famous poker tournament in the world, with the 2023 prize pool for the main event coming in at $93.4 million.
+This is where you’ll find many of the poker pros, as the prizes are significantly larger.
+The World Series of Poker (WSOP) and World Poker Tour (WPT) are some of the most famous and largest live tournaments, with signature tournaments often awarding tens of millions of dollars and creating millionaires of the top finishers.n.

 Here are the pros and cons of playing poker tournaments based at land-based casinos.